 The breeding range of the yellow-bellied sapsucker (Sphyrapicus varius) extends from Canada into New York, Pennsylvania, and northern New England.
 It winters in the southeast United States, the Caribbean, Mexico, and Central America.
-The yellow-bellied sapsucker requires early-successional tree species for both nesting and feeding.
+The yellow-bellied sapsucker requires earlysuccessional tree species for both nesting and feeding.
 Typically, the bird is found along riparian zones up to 6,500 feet wide, particularly in quaking aspen (Populus tremuloides) and birch (Betula sp.).
 The eggs are laid in nest cavities that the males excavate from trees.
 Across its breeding range, a variety of tree species, including both living and decaying quaking aspen, beech (Fagus sp.), and elm (Ulmus spp.), have been observed being utilized as nesting areas.
 The yellow-bellied sapsucker creates shallow holes in tree bark and feeds on the sap that flows into these wells.
 It also feed on insects gleaned from the bark of the trees or captures them during flight.

 Source: Walters, Eric L., Edward H. Miller and Peter E. Lowther.
 2002.
 Yellow-bellied Sapsucker (Sphyrapicus varius), The Birds of North America Online (A. Poole, Ed.).
-Ithaca: Cornell Lab of Ornithology; Retrieved from the Birds of North America Online: http://bna.birds.cornell.edu/bna/species/662.
+Ithaca: Cornell Lab of Ornithology; Birds North Online: Retrieved of America from the http://bna.birds.cornell.edu/bna/species/662.